whartond/dalton/README.rst

 provided here but can be easily obtained by making the request in a web browser.

 -  | **/dalton/controller_api/request_engine_conf?sensor=<sensor>**
    | Returns the requested configuration file as text.
-The 'sensor' value
+The <sensor> value
      is going to be the engine, version, and, if applicable, the custom config filename, separated by forward slashes.
 For example:
      ``suricata/5.0.0`` or ``suricata/5.0.0/mycustomconfig.yaml``.